A full-proof tutorial on how to DIY a Christmas ornament wreath, and what super inexpensive tool I use to create it and keep it in place.

 I hopped on the Christmas Ornament Wreath train years ago when they became really popular, thank you Pinterest.
 I tried a handful of different methods (the wire hanger, the pool noodle, etc), and none of them worked.
 Then I had an epiphany…

 HOW DO I KEEP MY ORNAMENT WREATH TOGETHER?

-I got this big container of them from Sally Beauty for a few dollars.
+My secret weapon to making an ornament wreath is good old fashioned hair pins.
+I got a big container of them from Sally Beauty for a few dollars.
+Note – I used regular hair pins, not bobby pins.
 See source list at bottom of post to get links to everything I used 🙂

 And then some more… Tip: Create it when the wreath is vertical, not flat on a table.
 I hung the foam wreath on a sturdy wreath door hanger from the back of my office chair.
 I sat on the floor when I made it.

 Let gravity work in your favor.
 Start at the bottom and work your way up the sides.

 I found that it works much better with ornaments of all different sizes.
 The really small ones work well to help fill in the holes where you could see the wreath and the pins underneath.

 To avoid from putting ornaments on the back side of the wreath, I put in the longer hair pins and left them sticking out so they served as a wall to keep the ornaments pushed forward.